dddrrreee/cs140e-25win/labs/18-OS/README.md

 For now:
   - go through the code.
-  - add free's on exit if the process has a sector.
+  - add free's on exit if the process has allocated pins.
-  - make sure this gives you the same result.
+  - make sure this gives you the same result when you run over and over.
   - add a wait pid and get fib to work.

+Code:
+  - user-code: has the user programs.  these get compiled to byte arrays.
+  - tests: test directory.
+  - the one example: tests/5-user-prog.c: uses the byte array produced from user-code/0-hello.c and uses the exec call to load it.
+    Runs it once to get the hash.
+Creates 5 and checks the hash is the same.

 **** I'm going to  be adding alot more prose, so do a pull in a bit: ignore the below***